libarchive/bzip2/README.md

 ### Build instructions for Windows

-At least using MS Visual C++ 6, you can build from the unmodified sources by issuing, in a command shell:
+At least using MS Visual C++ 6, you can build from the unmodified sources with [makefile.msc](makefile.msc) by issuing, in a command
+shell:

 ```
 nmake -f makefile.msc
 ```

-(you may need to first run the MSVC-provided script VCVARS32.BAT so as to set up paths to the MSVC tools correctly).
+(you may need to first run the MSVC-provided script `VCVARS32.BAT` so as to set up paths to the MSVC tools correctly).

 ## WARNING